Kgsanderson93/Kgsanderson93/README.md

 **Let’s connect if you're interested in AI solutions, pattern-matching languages, or innovative software development!**

----

-This version provides a fuller picture of your work, accomplishments, and skills, making your profile more engaging and informative.

 <!---
 Kgsanderson93/Kgsanderson93 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.